False imprisonment: Defences

 Defences for false imprisonment include consent and performance of a contract.
-Moreover, the defence of illegality may also apply, therefore if the defendant was acting illegally and you locked them in a room to protect yourself whilst you called the police this defence could also apply.
+Moreover, the defence of illegality may also apply.
+If the victim was acting illegally, locking them in a room to protect oneself whilst calling the police is a legitimate defence.
 However, if the use of force or in this case imprisonment was unreasonable, this would not be a viable defence, as is shown in the case of Revil v Newbery where a homeowner fired a shotgun to the burglar and ended up injuring him, this was held to be an unreasonable use of force and thus, the defence of illegality was void.

 Damages

 If the false imprisonment was for a minimal amount of time, the claimant could be entitled to nominal damages, as this tort is actionable per se.
 In Walker v Commissioner of the Police of the Metropolis [2014] where someone was stopped in a doorway for a couple of seconds this was still held to be false imprisonment.
 Additionally, if the applicant was injured through trying to escape using reasonable methods they may be entitled to compensatory damages.
+When law enforcement authorities violate the fundamental rights enshrined in the constitution by detaining people without sufficient reason or disregarding due process, then it undermines the country's judicial system.
+Such actions violate individuals' rights while gravely damaging public trust in the criminal justice process.
 Finally, if the claimant suffered an 'affront to their dignity', they may be awarded aggravated damages (these are very rare).
 For example, in the case of Hook v Cunard Steamship Co Ltd the sailor was confined to his quarters and accused of child molestation but with 'no vestige of grounds in support', this was held to be false imprisonment and aggravated damages were available due to this causing humiliation and injury to the claimant's feelings.